-Amid the growing number of vehicles in traffic, a significant change in road safety has made a difference: protective barriers.
-While dramatic accidents still capture the headlines, the reality is that the Traffic is becoming safer, with a sharp drop in mortality rates in recent decades.
-This is due not only to stricter inspection and the adoption of technologies such as airbags and ABS brakes, but also to advances in the design of road barriers.
+Amid the growing number of vehicles on the road, a significant change in road safety has made a difference: protective barriers.
+While dramatic accidents still capture headlines, the reality is that traffic is becoming safer, with a steep decline in mortality rates over the past few decades.
+This is due not only to stricter enforcement and the adoption of technologies like airbags and ABS brakes but also to advancements in the design of roadway barriers.

-Originally, safety barriers were simple and often dangerous, but over the past 60 years, they have evolved into sophisticated systems that effectively dissipate energy during collisions, significantly reducing the chances of fatalities.
+Originally, safety barriers were simple and often hazardous, but over the past 60 years, they have evolved into sophisticated systems that effectively dissipate energy during collisions, significantly reducing the chances of fatalities.

-Today, road safety devices are carefully tested and regulated by standards such as the Manual for Safety Assessment (MASH) in the USA and the EN1317 in Europe, ensuring they are robust enough to protect drivers at high speeds and in severe impacts.
+Today, road safety devices are carefully tested and regulated by standards such as the Manual for Assessing Safety Hardware (MASH) in the U.S. and EN1317 in Europe, ensuring they are robust enough to protect drivers at high speeds and in severe impacts.

 -